Make a Resolution

 - A resolution will be considered approved when it receives a majority of the votes cast.

-- At the first meeting following the AGM, the Resolutions Committee will make recommendations as to which actions resulting from the adopted resolutions are the responsibility of the BCLA Board of Directors and which should be referred back to the submitting individual or committee.
+- At the first Board meeting following the AGM, the Resolutions Committee will make recommendations as to which actions resulting from the adopted resolutions are the responsibility of the BCLA Board of Directors and which should be referred back to the submitting individual or committee.
 The Chair of the Resolutions Committee will forward all resolutions approved at the AGM to the BCLA Board of Directors for their approval of these recommendations.